 Goofy’s Sky School really is quite fun.
 Do not ride expecting big thrills and show-stopping ride tech.
 This is a simple and basic ride that uses old-school tricks to pack in far more fun and fear than a ride of this size, cost and tech level ever should.

 It is no Disney Show-stopper unless one of those carriages really does fly off, but it’s a solid fun ride that kids will enjoy and still has enough even for coaster fans to have a giggle.
-Do not ride expecting fireworks and you should really enjoy yourself!
+Do not ride expecting fireworks and then you should really enjoy yourself!

 Have Yor Say